-As we gradually return to the office on a rotational basis, judges and quasi-judicial officials may continue to call us at 1-866-795-8343 to learn the disposition of inquiries considered at the Committee’s March, April and June meetings, or to request informal guidance on new issues as they arise.
+As we are in the office on a rotational basis, judges and quasi-judicial officials may continue to call us at 1-866-795-8343 for informal guidance on new issues as they arise.
 Please state your name and contact information clearly on our voicemail so we can return your call.

 The Advisory Committee on Judicial Ethics provides ethics advice to judges, justices and quasi-judicial officials of the NYS Unified Court System about their own conduct.